lolothecoder/drones_for_peace/README.md

 # READ ME
 ## What works so far
-You can send the robot a sequence of points for it to follow in the sequence array.
+- You can send the robot a sequence of points for it to follow in the sequence array.
 The format of the points are (x, y, z).
 The robot is currently programmed to do a 50 cm square at a height of 40 cm.

-Placing your hand over the robots makes it land.
+- Placing your hand over the robots makes it land.

+- Dijkstra algorithm works in simulation with visualisation but has not been tested on the robot.
+Chosen path is in blue.
+It has not yet been added to the main code.

 # Next Steps